pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 That's all!

-Note: The __pipectl quickstart__ command will keep running to expose your PipeCD console on `localhost:8080`.
-If you stop the process, the installed PipeCD components will not lost, you can access to the PipeCD console anytime using __kubectl port-forward__ command
+Note: The __pipectl quickstart__ command will run continuously to expose your PipeCD console on `localhost:8080`.
+If you stop the process, the installed PipeCD components will not be lost, you can access to the PipeCD console anytime using __kubectl port-forward__ command

 ```console
 kubectl -n pipecd port-forward svc/pipecd 8080